ShellRechargeSolutionsEU/ocpp/README.md

-That means we're at the fifth and last step of the five-step plan: We have to make sure that when a new connection is opened, we will call this function to create an `IncomingEndpoint`, and that we later call this `IncomingEndpoint` whenever a message comes in on the connection.
+That means we're at the fifth and last step of the five-step plan: We have to make sure that when a new connection is opened, we will call this function to create a `CentralSystemRequestHandler`, and that we later call this `CentralSystemRequestHandler` whenever a message comes in on the connection.
 To make this happen, we will need a map from `WebSocket` instances that the server gets in its `onMessage` method, to the OCPP cake instance that will process messages for that connection.